List of Hollows in Bleach: Baraggan Louisenbairn

 After all of his Fracciones are killed, Baraggan engages Soi Fon and Omaeda personally, temporarily gaining the upperhand, until the intervention of the Visoreds.
 By creating multiple barriers of kido, the Visored Hachigen is able to contain Baraggan's aging abilities to the point that Soifon is able to wound the Espada with her bankai.
 Enraged, Baraggan releases his Respira at full force, eventually decaying Hachigen's right arm.
 Before the aging can spread, however, Hachigen uses his kido to teleport it and the Respira affecting it inside Barragan's stomach.
 Baraggan's own ability dissolves him from the inside out and he makes one last unsuccessful attempt on Aizen's life before dying.
+His crown later fell to the ground and shattered.

-Baraggan is voiced by Shōzō Iizuka in the Japanese version of the anime.
+Baraggan is voiced by Shōzō Iizuka in the original Japanese version of the anime.
 In the English dub, he is voiced first by Steve Kramer in the Hueco Mundo arc and then by Michael McConnohie in the Fake Karakura Town arc.